European Forest Reserves Initiative (EuFoRIa)

 We compiled metadata on the forest inventories carried out on hundreds of permanent plots in primeval forests and forest reserves across Europe, with a focus to date on temperate forests.
 This includes data on forest type, species composition, deadwood amounts, regeneration surveys and biodiversity data such as the presence of habitat structures, fungi, birds and insects.
 Additionally, there is a compilation of associated data from remote sensing, and on soil and site characteristics as well as dendrochronology data.

 In the framework of two projects focusing on demographic rates, we compiled a large data set of 5722 survey plots covering 8858 ha of forests and a time span from 1936 to 2020.
 It includes 1.2 Mio records of around 0.5 Mio trees.
-All permanent plots included in the data set are located in primeval forests or in forests that have been unmanaged for at least one decade, but in most cases many decades to centuries.
+All permanent plots included in the data set are located in primeval forests or in forests that have been unmanaged for at least one decade, but in most cases many decades to centuries (see Käber et al. 2023, Idoate-Lacasia et al. 2025).
+With in the EU Horizon project WILDCARD a database is compiled at the moment.

 Members ¶